Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 Test suite is a key feature of Giskard.
 Executing test suite can be useful for:
 * **Comparing different models**: This can be important:
     *  At production time: If you want to **automate the retraining process** of your model to know if the model you just created is better than the one in production
     *  At development time: If you want to compare different candidate models.
-For example test suite can be used to find the right hyperparameter of your model during your cross-validation
+For example test suite can be used to find the right hyperparameters of your model during your **cross-validation**
 * **Comparing different datasets**.
 This can be important:
     * To detect drift between 2 datasets (i.e. training, testing, production, golden datasets)
     * To monitor your model at production time using different batches of datasets

 :::{hint}
-When adding the tests to your suite, you can choose to **not specify** some of the parameters of your test function.
+* When adding the tests to your suite, you can choose to **not specify** some of the parameters of your test function.
 In this case, you will need to specify these missing parameters **when you execute** the test suite.
+* You can also choose to share some input of your test.
+This is useful if some tests are sharing the same inputs (ex: the same slicing function).
+In that case you'll need
 :::

-* Each test within the
-suite may have some parameters left unspecified.
-When executing the test suite, you can provide the missing parameters through the run method.
-This allows for flexible and customizable test execution based on your specific needs.
 ::::{tab-set}

-:::{tab-item} Model as input
+:::{tab-item} Comparing models
 Example using a two performance tests

 ```python